Russia signals backing for new U.N. sanctions on North Korea

 Security Council diplomats have said they would like to strengthen the provisions in previous sanctions resolutions adopted after North Korea's 2006 and 2009 nuclear tests, above all those related to the inspection and seizure of shipments of banned items and toughening financial restrictions.

-North Korea's neighbour China has criticised the nuclear tests and said the council should respond "appropriately".
+North Korea's neighbor China has criticized the nuclear tests and said the council should respond "appropriately".
 China's Foreign Ministry did not confirm it had reached a deal with the United States.

 (Reporting by Thomas Grove, Editing by Timothy Heritage)